 - 1 tablespoon sugar

 - Take the chicken pieces (thighs, drumsticks, quarters or wings), wash them under running water and pat dry with a paper towel.
 Then season each piece with sea salt and smoked paprika and place into a large tray (aluminum or ceramic).

 - Take a fresh lemon, wash it under running water, cut in half and squeeze the juice from half of the lemon.
 Pour two tablespoons into a bowl and add one tablespoon of sugar and mix.

 - Add four tablespoons of mustard into the bowl with the lemon juice.
 Then melt the butter in a small sauce pan or skillet and add to the bowl and mix.
 You should have about four tablespoons of butter.

 - Using a basting brush, cover both sides of the chicken pieces with the mustard mixture.

 When the baked mustard chicken is ready you can serve it with roasted mashed potatoes, steamed vegetables, fresh vegetable salad, or shell pasta.
 Baked Idaho potatoes and Bulgur Turkish Grain will also go great with the baked mustard chicken.

 When I first made this recipe I used chicken drumsticks as that is what I had at home at the time.
 Now when I make this recipe I usually use chicken wings because I love chicken wings the most.
 They are actually my most favorite part of the chicken to eat after the butt.

 I have never actually made a whole chicken in this way but I am tempted to give it a try.
-I will just need to remember to make much more of the mustard mixture because those that exist in this current recipe will not be enough.
+I will just need to remember to make much more of the mustard mixture because the amount used in this recipe will not be enough.